Buying and selling local property - how do I find out more information?

 Trees are vital for scenic amenity and to reduce the impact of urban features.
 Trees assist to minimise soil erosion, maintain slope stability, reduce air pollution and provide shade and shelter for humans and wildlife.

-Clearing on land within Shoalhaven may require approval via a development applications (DA) under the Tree Preservation Order 2013 or Shoalhaven LEP 2014.
-It is important to find out whether approval is required as illegal clearing may result in fines.
+Clearing may require approval via a development application (DA).
+It is important to find out whether approval is required before undertaking any clearing as illegal clearing may result in fines and/or legal action.

-Some species of tree are protected under State & Federal legislation.
-You may need separate approval from one of the following government agencies for clearing:
+Some species of tree are protected under State & Commonwealth legislation.
+You may need separate approval from government agencies for clearing:

-Contact the Planning and Development Services Group of Council for more information.
+Contact the Planning, Environment & Development Group of Council for more information.

 Do I need to consider threatened species?

 There are over 140 threatened species of plants and animals in Shoalhaven.
-If your land has vegetation (including native grasses, shrubs, trees) or is next to an area of native bush, it’s likely there are threatened species living in or using the area.
+Land with native vegetation (including native grasses, shrubs, trees) or next to native vegetation, is potential habitat for threatened species.

 The following approaches can reduce the impacts when designing or building your house: